JeringTech/Website/src/content/articles/semantic-versioning-in-practice.md

   Before semver, developers used all sorts of versioning systems.
 There was no simple, standard way to tell whether versions were backward compatible.
 This made updating dependencies dangerous.
 Semver mitigates that danger.
 Some argue that semver isn't useful because not everyone follows its rules.
 Consider traffic rules; delinquents flout them, sometimes with tragic consequences.
-But most still abide by them because doing so keeps us all safer.
+But most still abide by them because they keep us all safer.
 Likewise, following semver's rules keeps us all safer, regardless of what others do.
 - Minor and patch version rules give consumers granular control.
 Some consumers find the extra control useful.